Ensembles of Localised Models for Time Series Forecasting: Experimental Framework

 For datasets containing zeros, namely the Ausgrid datasets and the Kaggle web traffic dataset, we use a variant of the sMAPE error measure proposed by \citet{ref_14}, to avoid possible division by zero problems.
 To achieve this, the denominator of Equation \ref{eqn:smape} is changed to $max(|Y_{k}| + |F_{k}| + \epsilon, 0.5 + \epsilon)$, where we set $\epsilon$ to its proposed default value of 0.1.

-Since sMAPE and MASE are defined for each time series, we calculate the mean and median values of them across a dataset to measure the model performance.
-Therefore, each model is evaluated using four error metrics: mean sMAPE, median sMAPE, mean MASE, and median MASE.
+Since all these error measures are defined for each time series, we calculate the mean and median values of them across a dataset to measure the model performance.
+Therefore, each model is evaluated using eight error metrics: mean sMAPE, median sMAPE, mean MASE, median MASE, mean MAE, median MAE, mean RMSE and median RMSE.